blepping/ComfyUI-bleh/README.md

 Ensures that Bleh's previewer is used.
 Generally not necessary unless some other custom node pack is overriding the default previewer.
 The node acts as a bridge for any input type.

+## BlehFixGuiderPreviewing

+Mostly only necessary for LTX previewing.
+You absolutely need to pass your guider through this for LTX (2.0, 2.3, 2.3 wide) previews to work.
+If you're generating videos with a FPS other than the video model's default (regardless of the video model type) then you can set `fps_override` to avoid your animated previews playing with the wrong speed.
+For LTX 2.3, you'll need to set `prefer_previewer` to `ltxav23` or `ltxav23wide` because there isn't a way for a previewer to detect whether the latent is in LTX 2.0 or LTX 2.3 format.
+I've been using the wide LTX 2.3 version (linked below) - it's better quality, but possibly somewhat higher resource usage.

 ### BlehTAEVideoEncode and BlehTAEVideoDecode

 Fast video latent encoding/decoding with models from madebyollin (same person that made TAESD).
 Supports WAN 2.1, Hunyuan and Mochi.
 The node has a toggle for parallel mode which is faster but may use a lot of memory.